 [Revisions approved by the faculty, April 2, 2014 and the President, April 22, 2014]

 Each member of the FAC and the Academic Dean shall review all the materials described above, prior to Committee discussion.
 The Academic Dean shall provide any relevant administrative information in such a manner as to protect the confidentiality of those concerned.
 All discussions of the Committee are confidential.
+No member of the FAC can participate in the discussion of a faculty member from their own department.

 After the FAC has reviewed the written material and initiated its discussion, the chairperson may invite the faculty member under review to meet with the Committee for open discussion of the Committee's and the faculty member's perceptions.
 If the faculty member desires, a faculty colleague may be invited to appear as an advocate before the Committee.
 Should the faculty member under review choose not to appear before the Committee, the deliberative process shall continue according to routine.
 If the FAC deems it necessary, other individuals may be invited to discuss the candidate's performance.
 The FAC will keep a written, confidential summary of any meetings with the faculty member under review.
 The faculty member will have the opportunity to review and respond to such a summary.
 The summary and any response becomes a part of the review record.

 [The inserted paragraph approved by the Teachers, Officers and Curriculum Committees of the Guilford College Board of Trustees, January 28, 2000]

-The members of the FAC shall work toward a sense of the meeting separately from the Academic Dean.
+The members of the FAC and the Academic Dean shall work toward a sense of the meeting, and shall then communicate their recommendation to the President of the College. separately from the Academic Dean.
 Afterward, the FAC and the Academic Dean will confer and if there is a clear sense of the meeting they will communicate their recommendations to the President of the College.
 If there is not a clear sense of the meeting, then two or more recommendations reflecting the different positions will be written, recorded, and transmitted to the President.
-The President makes the final decisions about positive and negative second and fourth year reviews, and about negative tenure and promotion reviews, reporting these decisions to the Board of Trustees.
+The President makes the final decisions about reappointment positive and negative second and fourth year reviews, and about negative tenure and promotion reviews, reporting these decisions to the Board of Trustees.
 The President takes positive recommendations for tenure and promotion to the Board of Trustees who make the final decision.
 In tenure or promotion reviews where the President’s recommendation is positive, but where there are unresolved differences among the President, the Dean, and/or the FAC, the President, the Academic Dean, and a representative from the FAC should convey to the Board of Trustees the nature of the unresolved differences.